-Among these platforms is surgical scheduling software.
-For practices that have already invested heavily in their EHR and PMS systems, there can be considerable hesitation around deploying yet another software solution, as well as doubts about whether the benefits of such technologies will really outweigh the disadvantages of adding surgical scheduling software to an existing tech stack.
+Among these platforms is surgical coordination software.
+For practices that have already invested heavily in their EHR and PMS, there can be considerable hesitation around deploying yet another software solution, as well as doubts about whether the benefits of such technologies will really outweigh the disadvantages of adding surgical scheduling software to an existing tech stack.

 In this article, we take a look at the advantages and disadvantages of adopting a surgical scheduling solution and consider whether it is worth the hassle.

-As any practice that has adopted new technologies knows, onboarding a new solution is rarely a smooth process.
+As any practice that has adopted new technologies knows, onboarding a new solution isn’t always a smooth process.
 Training staff on how to use the technologies, making sure the new solution integrates with other technologies already in place, and a potentially lengthy and complex onboarding process are all major disadvantages of adopting new technologies — and that is before even factoring in the issue of cost.

 In many practices, surgeries can be the most substantial contributor to the practice’s revenue stream, but surgical practices face daily challenges around surgical scheduling and coordination.
-Many practices inadvertently lose revenue because of inefficient processes, tracking and a lack of transparency.
+Many practices inadvertently lose revenue because of inefficient processes, tracking, and a lack of transparency.

 The subscription cost for a surgical scheduling solution is often the biggest deterrent to moving ahead, but this should be weighed up as part of a cost-benefit analysis.
 While it is always important to consider the costs of new technology, it is equally important to consider how much money will be saved once the solution is in place.

 Of course, these issues can be greatly reduced if the software in question is intuitive and easy to master.
-But even the most intuitive system requires some kind of onboarding period.
+But even the most intuitive system requires some onboarding period.
 As with the issue of cost, the inconveniences posed by training and onboarding should be weighed against the potential benefits once the software is up and running.